Donate Now

 Lindsay Chambers

-Founder & CEO, Together We Thrive + Thrive Canteen
+Founder & Executive Director, Together We Thrive + Thrive Food Bank

 Before founding Together We Thrive and Thrive Canteen, Lindsay Chambers spent 16 years in the private sector gaining a diverse set of skills and experiences through her work as the founder of a national beverage brand, interior designer, property developer, and avocado and citrus farmer.
 Over that same period, she developed a passion for tackling the problem of food insecurity in the United States, volunteering at food banks across the nation and hand-delivering over 2000 meals to the unhoused.